 The (E) designation is not a building violation and does not affect any legal use on your property.
 However, if you are planning to build on your property, enlarge the existing building, or change the way the property is used, you will not be able to obtain a building permit until the environmental requirements of the (E) designation are satisfied.
 To find information about what the environmental requirements are, please see the answer to the question below, "Where can I find the environmental requirements for the (E) Designation for my property?", and, specifically, the section about "CEQR Documents."

 The NYC Environmental Review Program for Hazardous Materials, Air Quality, and Window/Wall Noise Attenuation is administered by the NYC Office of Environmental Remediation (OER).
 The program was formerly administered by the NYC Department of Environmental Protection (DEP).
-Submissions should be sent to the following address:
+Contact OER about (E) designation and submission of materials through OER’s (E) Designation Web Page.

 In the case of a merger or subdivision of lots with an (E) designation, involving either improved or unimproved properties, the (E) designation will apply to all portions of the merged lot or to each subdivided lot, and OER will determine whether the environmental requirements of the (E) designation should apply accordingly.